TCPEA

 He has been active in all the principal professional organizations at state and national levels, as well as TASA, AASA, ASCD, NCPEA, SACS, and Phi Delta Kappa.
 He is married to Dr. Caroline Vornberg who is also an educator.
 The couple have three grown children and three grandchildren.
 Vornberg is a veteran of the U.S. Air Force, having served for more than 27 years on active and reserve duty.

-Congratulations to the 2022 Living Legends!
+Congratulations to the 2024 Living Legend!

 Past Award Recipients